JovianHQ/jovian-py/docs/user-guide/08-collaborate.md

 <img src="https://i.imgur.com/15vj2qv.png" class="screenshot">

-### Maintain secret notebooks
+### Maintain public, secret and private notebooks

-You may set a notebook as secret to hide it from being displayed on your public profile.
-Only collaborators and users having the link to the notebook will be able to view it.
-You can find the option to `Make Secret` in the settings for each notebook.
+You can find the option to `Public`, `Secret` and `Private` in the settings for each notebook.

+- **Public** : These notebooks are visible on your profile and accessible to all.
+- **Secret** : These notebooks are hidden from the profile but anyone with the link can access the notebook.
+- **Private** : These notebooks are only accessible to the owner and collaborators.

 <img src="https://i.imgur.com/sHJrtYM.gif" class="screenshot">